 At Alexandra Park Primary School, we believe that recognising and supporting children's additional needs during their early years at school is vital, we have experienced staff that will support children and families by identifying needs ensuring that effective support is in place.
 A graduated response to intervention is in place and the teacher will work with parents and any partner agencies to provide the best support for the individual child.
 We aim to continually review and improve the physical environment of the school to increase the extent to which pupils with a disability, medical condition or other access needs can access education and associated services when needed.
-Our key objective is to reduce and eliminate barriers to access to the curriculum and to ensure full participation in the school community for pupils, and prospective pupils, with a disability, medical condition or other access needs.
-Provision may include: Liaison with specialists, CPD for staff, a differentiated curriculum, specialist resources to support learning and access to the curriculum, a range of support staff including trained teaching assistants and access arrangements in place for statutory testing.
+Our key objective is to reduce and eliminate barriers to access to the curriculum and to ensure full participation in the school community for pupils, and prospective pupils, with a disability, medical condition or other access needs curriculum, specialist resources to support learning and access to the curriculum, a range of support staff including trained teaching assistants and access arrangements in place for statutory testing.
 See our Special Educational Needs Policy for further information.